Tašmajdan Park: 21st century

-In November 2017 a complete rearrangement of the plateau, which functioned as an extension of the Tašmajdan Park in front of the St.Mark's Church began.
+In November 2017 a complete rearrangement of the plateau, which functioned as an extension of the Tašmajdan Park in front of the Church of Saint Mark began.
 Old asphalt pavement which served as a parking lot was removed.
 Architect Jovan Mitrović designed a new, leveled combination of granite slabs and green areas.
 The plateau was divided in two sections, left and right, separated by the green island.
 The right, "ceremonial" side was regularly shaped, with the granite slabs posted in the horizontal rhythm, interrupted with the thin squares of red Italian granite.
 The design is patterned after the façade of the Michelangelo's temples on Capitoline Hill in Rome.
 The left side has "disheveled" pattern, made of differently sized and combined granite slabs.
 The plateau was finished in February 2018.

 In June 2018 it was announced that a monument to Patriarch Pavle, head of the Serbian Orthodox Church from 1990 to 2009, will be erected on the green area between the newly finished plateau and the tram stop in Tašmajdan Park.
 The 1.8 m tall bronze monument was authored by Zoran Maleš.
 It was placed in the park on 13 November 2018 and dedicated on 15 November, an anniversary of Pavle's death.
 Maleš said that he wanted to show the etherealness of Pavle, who was deemed among Serbs as the "walking saint".
-He also added that he was influenced by the photos of patriarch commuting by the trams – it showed his mundane approach to life, using the public transportation, and he indeed often travelled to this spot when he was visiting the Saint Mark's Church.
+He also added that he was influenced by the photos of patriarch commuting by the trams – it showed his mundane approach to life, using the public transportation, and he indeed often travelled to this spot when he was visiting the Church of Saint Mark.
 However, the sculpture of the patriarch in the sitting position, but without a chair, throne or anything that he is sitting on, garnered negative public reaction.
 The Serbian Orthodox Church said that this is a public monument and that they will not judge it, but that it plans to erect a proper, monumental sculpture of Patriarch Pavle in the churchyard of the Rakovica Monastery, where he was buried.

 Right across the park, at the corner of the Resavska Street and Bulevar kralja Aleksandra, a memorial plaque in memory of assassination of Galip Balkar (1937-83), Turkish ambassador to Yugoslavia, was unveiled on 8 October 2019.
 Assassination occurred on 9 March 1983 and the plaque commemorates both the ambassador, and student Željko Milivojević, who was also killed by the assassins while trying to apprehend them.
 In July 2020 city announced erection of the monument to novelist Miloš Crnjanski in the park's main alley.
 The sculpture, sculptured by Miloš Komad, was selected in March 2022.